-There are several commercial essential oil concentrates for sale for honeybees.
+This essential oil recipe for honeybees is similar to the several commercial essential oil concentrates you can buy from beekeeping suppliers.
 These essential oil mixtures have several benefits.
 They improve the disease resistance of the honeybees, they calm the bees when you are working them, and they can help introduce a new queen to a beehive.

 You MUST use food grade essential oils for your bees, do NOT buy oil used for aromatherapy.
-I ordered the food grade oils from Faerie’s Finest, good prices and fast shipping .
+I ordered the food grade oils on Amazon here.

-I got this and many other beekeeping recipes for honeybees from Cass Cohenour, whose blog is WVBeekeeper
+I got this and many other beekeeping recipes for honeybees from Cass, whose blog is WVBeekeeper.

-I have not been able to contact Cass to ask permission to reprint this recipe, so I’m hoping he’s ok with the idea of us all helping bees.
+I have tried to contact Cass to ask permission to reprint this recipe but could not, so I’m hoping he’s ok with the idea of us all helping honey bees.